danielmschaves/spotify-etl-aws/README.md

 ## Conclusion

 This project demonstrates the creation of an efficient and automated ELT pipeline using a combination of modern data engineering tools and techniques.
 The pipeline ensures data from the Spotify API is systematically extracted, transformed, and loaded into an analytical-ready state, facilitating comprehensive reporting and visualization.
-Future enhancements will focus on integrating more data sources, incorporating machine learning models, and moving towards real-time data processing.